How to Get a Good Exposure

 - Spot metering evaluates light only around the focus point and ignores everything else.
 Therefore, it’s the most precise of the three.

 Not all film cameras have all of these options, but most do have center-weighted meters.
-In-camera center weighted meters work well in even light but when shooting in more contrasty light you’ll need to pay close attention to what light you’re metering for, especially in backlit situations.
-For instance, if you’re taking portraits of someone who it backlit by bright sky you want to be careful not to meter for the sky which would silhouette them, instead, meter for the shadows.
+In-camera center-weighted meters work well in even light but when shooting in more contrasty light you’ll need to pay close attention to what light you’re metering for, especially in backlit situations.
+For instance, if you’re taking portraits of someone who is backlit by bright sky you want to be careful not to meter for the sky which would silhouette them, instead, meter for the shadows.
 To do this, you’ll either need to get closer to the subject or meter at their feet where it’s darker matches light that hitting your subject.

 External handheld incident meters evaluate the light hitting your subject by averaging the shadows and highlights in your scene.
 If you were taking a portrait, you would place the meter near your subject so that the light that hits your subject hits your incident meter.

 One of the most useful pieces of equipment in my landscape photography kit is my handheld spot meter.
 It’s an incredibly simple device and is one of the few pieces of gear that requires batteries to operate (thank goodness!).
-A spot meter is a tool for taking a reflected light measurement from a tiny portion of the scene, anywhere from a 1 degree to 5-degree angle of view.
+A spot meter is a tool for taking a reflected light measurement from a tiny portion of the scene, anywhere from a 1 to 5-degree angle of view.
 When working with a limiting medium like film, it helps to know precisely where parts of a photographic scene will fall when you make an exposure.
 Let’s take this photograph for example.

 Spot Metering Example – Trickle at Middle Falls © Mat Marrash